 Earning your terminal degree is just the beginning.

 Your ambitious nature causes you to continually elevate your goals.
 Despite having already earned your master’s degree and established an advanced nursing career, you still feel a sense of urgency to learn more.
-Now you can gain even more satisfaction, momentum, confidence, and experience through Maryville University’s two online MSN to Doctor of Nursing Practice (DNP) programs:
+Now you can gain even more satisfaction, momentum, confidence, and experience through Maryville University’s two online DNP programs:

 For advanced practice nurses who have completed their MSN and wish to lead at the highest level.

-For nurses who have completed their MSN and wish to become an NP or change their NP specialty, while also working toward their terminal DNP degree.
+For nurses who have completed their MSN and wish to become an NP or change their NP specialty, while also working through their terminal Doctor of Nursing Practice programs.
 The DNP-NP creates a pathway to earn your DNP while also earning the academic degree needed to take the respective NP credentialing examinations to earn your NP certification.
 There is an option to choose from five specialty areas: AGACNP, AGPCNP, FNP, PNP, and PMHNP.

 100% online with no campus visits required